FS-Stack/Framebase-Legal/TACOS.markdown

 Unless specified in the plan you selected, we make no guarantees about the availability of the service.

-If availablity is specified in your plan, measurement and penalties are subject to the terms of the individual Service-Level Agreement (SLA).
+If availability is specified in your plan, measurement and penalties are subject to the terms of the individual Service-Level Agreement (SLA).

 ### You are Responsible for Use of Your Application

 You are responsible for all usage originating from Your Application as identified by any usage credentials we may provide.
 As such, you should protect all such credentials.
-Actions taked by your credentials will be deemed to be actions taked by you, and you will bear all consequences under this agreement.
+Actions taken by your credentials will be deemed to be actions taken by you, and you will bear all consequences under this agreement.

 ### Termination